Kinar-Usha/OSdev/README.md

 # My first try writing a 64-bit Operating System Kernel
 1. this just a multiboot loader
 2. It just prints out ok
+3. I'm gonna be building on this base
 ## Prerequisites
  - [VS Code](https://code.visualstudio.com/).
  - [Docker](https://www.docker.com/) for creating our build-environment.